Discover France logo Travel Center

 Halls 5-6, next to the CDG-VAL entrance; open 8:30 a.m. - 12 noon and 1:00 - 4:30 p.m.; phone: 01.48.62.13.34 ; e-mail: objetstrouves-cdg1@adp.fr.

-• at Terminal 2:
+• Terminal 2:

 between Halls A-B-C-D (near the Post Office); open: 9:00 a.m. - 12 noon and 1:00 - 5:30 p.m.; phone: 01.48.16.63.83 ; e-mail: objetstrouvescdg2@adp.fr.

-Note: After a certain period of time has passed, the airport turns found objects over to the Paris police department (36, rue des Morillons, 75015 Paris).
+Note: After a certain period of time has passed, the airport turns found objects over to the Paris police department (36, rue des Morillons, 75015 Paris; métro Convention, line 12), which estimates that 40,000 lost items are returned to their owners each year.
 They can be reached at 08.21.00.25.25 (a €0.12/minute toll applies).

 Emergency & Medical Services